My Approach to Helping

 What I Love about Being a Psychotherapist

-Kids who struggle with anxiety and fear have amazing imaginations.
+Teens who struggle with anxiety and fear have amazing imaginations.
 They are able to dream up monsters under the bed and bad guys sneaking in the window.
-I work with kids to harness their incredible imaginations and get control over whatever Boogie Man haunts their dreams.
+I work with teens to harness their incredible imaginations and get control over whatever Boogie Man haunts their dreams.
 We use a wide variety of story telling techniques to create coping skills that they can use at home.
 These stories help with nightmares as well as waking fears.

 Kids are highly suggestible.
 One scary story on the playground can lead to weeks of anxiety and fear.
 In therapy, kids learn to recognize the strengths they already have and apply them in unexpected ways.
 I absolutely love it when kids come bounding into the office with exciting news about the scary thing that they were able to manage because of the stories and tools that we worked on together.